scrapy/scrapy/docs/topics/practices.rst

     )

     process.crawl(MySpider)
-    process.start()  # the script will block here until the crawling is finished.
+process.start()  # the script will block here until the crawling is finished

 Define settings within a dictionary in CrawlerProcess.
 Make sure to check :class:`~scrapy.crawler.CrawlerProcess` documentation to get acquainted with its usage details.